queuetue/chawk-gem/README.md

 Or, setup activerecord and manage migrations however you usually do.
 (Rails will handle this for you, using the chawk-rails gem)

+Chawk has a permissions model, which provides a framework for implementors to build a robust security model around, but it does not prevent implementors from overriding it.

+Chawk's permissions begin with the Agent.
 All Chawk data operations require an Agent.
-This can be used as the main actor in your code, or can be a proxy for your own User, etc through the foreign_id property.
+This can be used as the main actor in your implementation code, or can be a proxy for your own User, etc through the foreign_id property.

     agent = Chawk::Models::Agent.where(name:"Steve Austin").first || Chawk::Models::Agent.new(name:"Steve Austin")

-All data operations are performed through an Addr object.
+All data operations are performed through an Addr object, which requires an agent.

     addr = Chawk.addr(agent,"inventory:popcorn")

+Chawk.add assumes you are requesting full permissions, but you can specifically request :read, :write, :admin, or :full.

+    addr = Chawk.addr(agent,"inventory:popcorn", :read)

 The Addr object stores and protects points.
 Points are integers and allow mathematical and statistical operations.